xpfriend/pocci-image-taiga-front/README.md

 What's this ?
 -------------
-A docker image of [taiga-front-dist](https://github.com/xpfriend/taiga-front-dist).
+A docker image of [taiga-front-dist](https://github.com/xpfriend/taiga-front-dist) for Pocci.